 What is open on bank holiday in London?

-Most attractions, shops and restaurants are open as usual during the bank holiday weekend, or open with amended times.
+Most attractions, shops and restaurants are usually open during the bank holiday weekend, or open with amended times.
 Check with the individual venue before you go.
+This year, most attractions are closed due to the coronavirus pandemic.

 More spring inspiration